 3. Fix something in your home that has been bugging you for a long time

-Maybe you have a squeaky door, a hard-to-reach burnt-out lightbulb, loose toilet seat, leaky faucet, or whatever.
+Maybe you have a squeaky door, a hard-to-reach burnt-out lightbulb, a loose toilet seat, a leaky faucet, or whatever.
 How about fixing it today?
 You’ll be so happy when it’s done!
-One study actually determined that have a home in good working order can actually prolong your life!
+One study actually determined that having a home in good working order can actually prolong your life!

 4. Host board game night with your family or friends

 Board games are NOT just for kids or nerds (like me)!
 If you’re not into Settlers of Catan, there are plenty of easy and fun (and some risqué) party games for adults!